For US residents only

 - If you are trying to get pregnant, if you are already pregnant, or if you are breastfeeding

-Make sure to let your health care professional know if you are taking either a type of medicine called a somatostatin analog, also called an SSA, and/or corticosteroids.
+Make sure to let your health care professional know if you are taking either a type of medicine called a somatostatin analog, also called an SSA, and/or glucocorticoids.
 If you are taking either, you might have to stop or change your treatment while receiving LUTATHERA.

 What financial support is available?